Olight Seeker 2 Flashlight Review

 - Proprietary Olight 5000mAh 21700

 Build Quality and Disassembly

 The feel of the Seeker 2 is a bit unusual.
 The anodizing has some of the chalky feel of Armyteks and none of the glossy feel Olights usually have.
-But it’s a nice middle ground between “too chalky” and “plenty grippy due to matteness.”
+But it’s a nice middle ground between “too chalky” and “plenty grippy due to matte finish.”

-There are blue appointments which add a nice look – the switch shroud and the bezel are two examples.
+There are blue appointments that add a nice look – the switch shroud and the bezel are two examples.

 There’s minimal, but prominent branding.

-The tailcap has nice reeding which provides good grip.
-You may never need to remove the cell though, because it’s proprietary and the light has charging, and regular 21700 cells aren’t going to work anyway.
+The tailcap has nice reeding which provides a good grip.
+You may never need to remove the cell though because it’s proprietary and the light has charging, and regular 21700 cells aren’t going to work anyway.

 The head and tail appear to not have springs, but what’s there is slightly springy.

 All you really get is the lanyard and the mount point seen above There’s no pocket clip or pouch or anything with the Seeker 2.